Published on Apr 24, 2017 and last reviewed on Feb 03, 2023 - 2 min read

 Article Overview: Every one of us blows our nose.
 But does it really serve the intended purpose?
 Here, we discuss how blowing one's nose can be harmful when already suffering from sinusitis.
 Read Article

-Do you have a question on Fungal Infection or Necrosis?Ask a Doctor Online
+Do you have a question on Fungal Infection or Respiratory Health?Ask a Doctor Online